kazuotani14/drake/drake/examples/humanoid_controller/README.md

     `$ ./bazel-bin/drake/examples/valkyrie/valkyrie_simulation`

 NEW COMMAND (with tasks)

-4. Send CoM and end effector "position tasks"
+4. Send CoM and end effector "position tasks".
+See the code to see how the goal positions are set, and how the high level planner reacts to the robot's state.

     `$ ./bazel-bin/drake/examples/humanoid_controller/valkyrie_squatting_demo`
-     See the code to see how the goal positions are set.

 OLD COMMAND

 4. Execute a dummy manipulation plan:

     `$ ./bazel-bin/drake/examples/humanoid_controller/send_manipulation_plan_demo -r_shy_offset -1`